- All visitors to Dusk Till Dawn must join as members.

 - Management decision is final.

 - Seats won included in prizepools are retained on the player’s club account at Dusk Till Dawn.
-Up to a week before the event all seat holders will be contacted and offered the chance to use the seat online.

 - Management decision is final.